Matteo-Sperti/IoTomatoes/IoTomatoes_SupportPackage/README.md

 ### GPSgenerator

-This python class generates a tuple of coordinates (latitude, longitude) according for simulate the GPS position of a tractor.
+This python class generates a tuple of coordinates (latitude, longitude) in order to simulate the GPS position of a tractor.
 It exploits a simple random walk algorithm to generate the coordinates.
 The coordinates are generated starting from the company's location.

 **[Code >>](https://github.com/Matteo-Sperti/IoTomatoes_SupportPackage/src/GPSgenerator.py)**